simolus3/drift/docs/content/en/docs/Advanced Features/migrations.md

 to run the statements.

 ## Post-migration callbacks

-Starting from moor 1.5, you can use the `beforeOpen` parameter in the `MigrationStrategy` which will be called after migrations, but after any other queries are run.
-You could use it to populate data after the database has been created:
+The `beforeOpen` parameter in `MigrationStrategy` can be used to populate data after the database has been created.
+It runs after migrations, but before any other query.
+Note that it will be called whenever the database is opened, regardless of whether a migration actually ran or not.
+You can use `details.hadUpgrade` or `details.wasCreated` to check whether migrations were necessary:

 ```dart
 beforeOpen: (details) async {
     if (details.wasCreated) {